-High School Diploma and Learning Center students receive assistance in gaining skills to attain personal and educational goals by working with faculty, staff, and tutors in small groups or one-on-one on a variety of subjects such as math, grammar, and reading.
+High School Diploma and Learning Center students receive assistance in gaining skills to attain personal and educational goals.
+Students work with faculty, staff, and tutors in small groups or one-on-one on a variety of subjects such as math, grammar, and reading.
 Computers are available for online instruction and assessment.
 Students may also enroll in the Learning Center to gain employability skills, receive additional instructional support in high school diploma subjects as referred by the high school lab faculty, obtain tutorial support in vocational/career technical education subject areas, and/or prepare for college-level assessments or coursework.
 Instructional materials, including textbooks, are provided at no cost to students.
 However, materials are to remain in the labs as they are shared by all students in the classroom.
+More info at noce.edu/learningcenters (https://noce.edu/learningcenters/).